-OPTION EXERCISES AND OPTION VALUES.
-The following table sets forth information concerning the number and value of options exercised by the Named Executive Officers during the fiscal year ended December 31, 2000 and the number and value of exercisable and unexercisable options to purchase Common Stock held by the Named Executive Officers who held such options as of December 31, 2000.
-There was no public trading market for the Company's Common Stock before December 7, 2000.
-Accordingly, the value realized on exercise of options has been calculated on the basis of the estimated fair value of the Company's Common Stock at March 15, 2000 and September 29, 2000 of \$3.67 per share and \$12.00 per share, respectively.
+Option Exercises and Option Values.
+The following table sets forth information concerning the number and value of options exercised by the Named Executive Officers during the year ended December 31, 2001 and the number and value of exercisable and unexercisable options to purchase Common Stock held by the Named Executive Officers who held such options as of December 31, 2001.
+The value realized on exercise of options has been calculated on the basis of the fair value of the Company's Common Stock on the date of exercise.